 There are certain scenarios where page caching will work well i.e. if the page content is static – it’s perfectly ok to use WordPress to build static websites.
 If this is the case for you, then by all means, throw page caching at it.

 How can I speed up my site if Page Caching doesn’t work?

 There are 1,000s of resources to help answer this question and we’re not going to dig into such a huge topic here.

 Page Caching is just 1 type of caching.
-Unfortunately it gets rolled up into the mix with all the other types of caching, and many site admins become defensive of the idea that caching might be a problem.
+Unfortunately it gets rolled up with all the other types of caching, and many site admins become defensive of the idea that caching might be a problem.

 I use page caching!
 What should I do with it?

 You probably already know the answer to this.
 But there is a lot of resistance to turning off page cache, I know, so here’s the question you need to ask: